 fi

-• the gzip command decompresses the gzipped file passed as an argument and pipes the output to the head command, which displays the first 10 lines of the file.
+• The gzip command decompresses the gzipped file and pipes the result to head, which displays the first 10 lines.

 Press Ctrl+X, then Y, and Enter to save and exit.